xXxSpicyBoiiixXx/CS-402/homework/HW-1/comments.md

 1a.
 The historgrams are made with gnuplot.
 I only ploted a the first 1000 since the data is so sparsed.

-In terms of the histogram plots, it seems that there is an access pattern for each of these except for the writes.
+In terms of the histogram plots, it seems that there is an access pattern for each of these.
+For instance the instruction fetch for SPICE seems to have a sawtooth like structure while the instruction fetch for TeX has more of a binary box like pattern.
+In regards to SPICE read data graph there seems to specific bursts of reading data while the TeX read data pattern is again a binary like strcuture.
+Lastly, there is sortof a pattern of a binary structure in SPICE for the write data but tators off, bear in mind we only plotted the first 1000 data points for this specfic graph so it might be different if we plotted more but the write data historgram for TeX seems to have the same binary strucutre.

 Both SPICE data and TeX data can be found in the result folder under the file "complete-data.txt".
 In addition, each individual section has it's on text files e.g. instruction-fetch, read-data, and write-data.